ballerina-platform/module-ballerina-data.xmldata/ballerina/Package.md

 };
 ```

-Modifications to the default behavior for converting numerical values can be achieved by providing `Options` mappings to the respective functions.
-This enables developers to choose specific data types and exert finer control over the conversion process.

 ### XML Namespaces

 XML namespaces are accommodated by the library, supporting the translation of XML data that contains namespace prefixes.
 However, the presence of XML namespaces is not mandatory, and the library is capable of processing XML data without namespaces.
 Should namespaces be present, they will be utilized to resolve the names of XML elements and attributes.